FMLA CA: Everything You Need to Know

 - Up to 12 weeks per year for a child placed in foster care

-Failure on the part of an employer to comply have created some of the most litigated employment law cases that have resulted in large liabilities.
+Failure on the part of an employer to comply with these laws have created some of the most litigated employment law cases that have resulted in large liabilities.
 Some major differences between the two acts list as FMLA has a qualifying need that gives time off for employees who have family members in the military.
 In a 12-month period, it can be as long as 26 weeks to care for an ill or injured military person.

-The two pieces of legislation also state that employers shall not retaliate or discriminate against employees who use the FMLA or CFRA.
+These two pieces of legislation also state that employers shall not retaliate or discriminate against employees who use the FMLA or CFRA.
 This includes any cases where employees give testimony on violations of the acts as well.

 Covered Employers Under FMLA and CFRA